Installation Guide

 • Turn off the water supply before installation

-• Install the T-join at an appropriate point in your water line
+• Install the Tee at the chosen point in your water line

-• Connect the sensor to the T-join securely
+• Thread the sensor into the Tee securely

 6

-• Add a mobile number to your account
+• Add your mobile number to your account